federicotdn/verb/README.md

 ### Adding a Body

 To add a body to your HTTP request, simply insert it below the method, URL and headers.
+A blank line **must** be left between the headers and the body.
 Continuing with our previous example, add the following contents at the end of the file:

 ```
 * Create a user